 Objects that can trigger dermatitis include irritating fabrics, detergents, and soaps.
 Avoiding scented products and choosing hypoallergenic products without chemicals, perfumes, and dyes can help prevent symptoms of nipple dermatitis.

 Many forms of dermatitis fall under the category of eczema.
-Nipple eczema most often occurs in people who have a history of eczema.
-People who are breastfeeding can also develop this condition.
+Nipple eczema most often occurs in people with a history of eczema, but nursing mothers can also develop this condition.

 Intraductal papilloma

-Often, intraductal papilloma will appear as either one lump near the nipple or several smaller lumps spread out across the breast.
+Often, intraductal papilloma appears as either one lump near the nipple or several smaller lumps spread across the breast.

 Intraductal tumors are more likely to develop according to individual risk factors, such as: